csh-dis/phd-info/phdcourses.md

 <br />

 ---
-The University of Vienna is *not* a member of the Digital Innovation School.
-The programs listed below are not eligible for DIS students.
+*The University of Vienna is **not** a member of the Digital Innovation School.
+The programs listed below are not available to DIS students.*

 ---
 ### Uni Wien • mathematics